vilashjagani/k8s_setup_ansible/README.md

-4)setup haproxy with SSL certificate
+10)setup haproxy with SSL certificate and HA of haproxy with keepalived

     #ansible-playbook -i hosts haproxy.yaml

+    After this , check kube-api is accessable using LB_IP

+    #curl --cacert ca.pem https://${PUBLIC_ADDRESS}:6443/version

 5)Bootstrapping a H/A etcd cluster and Kubernetes Control Plane